Solutions for Gaining Production Efficiency in Pipe Welding

 Many factors come into play when choosing the appropriate welding process: the application, position of the weld, material type, welding procedure and possible job or contract requirements.
 With all the welding processes, selecting the right consumables and equipment can help optimize the arc for the best results.

-While TIG and Stick welding are familiar processes in the field that offer benefits for that environment, wire welding processes are another option that offer significant productivity benefits.
+While TIG and stick welding are familiar processes in the field, wire welding processes can offer significant productivity benefits.

-Switching to advanced welding processes, such as Pulsed MIG or modified short-circuit MIG, is another way pipe welding operations in the field (and in the shop) can improve productivity.
-These processes offer a more forgiving weld to help reduce weld failures, and they can reduce the necessary training time and make it easier for a welding operator to complete an X-ray quality weld on the root pass.
+Switching to advanced welding processes, such as pulsed MIG or modified short-circuit MIG, is another way operations can improve productivity.
+These processes offer a more forgiving weld to help reduce weld failures.
+They can also reduce the necessary training time and make it easier for a welding operator to complete an X-ray quality weld on the root pass.

-Productivity gains can result from using a modified short-circuit MIG process for the root pass in pipe welding due to the potential to eliminate the need for a hot pass.
-This advanced process (one example is RMD®, or Regulated Metal Deposition, from Miller) provides the ability to create a thicker root pass of 3/16 inch or greater — enough to support the heat input of Pulsed MIG or Flux-Cored welding for the fill pass.
+Using a modified short-circuit MIG process for the root pass offers the potential to eliminate the hot pass.
+This process (such as RMD®, or Regulated Metal Deposition) provides the ability to create a thicker root pass of 3/16 inch or greater.
+This is enough to support the heat input of pulsed MIG or flux-cored welding for the fill pass.

-The faster travel speeds and higher deposition rates offered by advanced welding processes allow welding operators to complete code-quality welds in less time.
-A 24-inch Schedule 160 pipe that might take two days to Stick weld with two operators can be completed in nine hours or less with one welding operator using advanced welding processes, for example.
+The faster travel speeds and higher deposition rates offered by these processes allow welders to complete code-quality welds in less time.
+For example, a 24-inch Schedule 160 pipe might take two days to stick weld with two operators.
+But with advanced welding processes, it can be completed in nine hours or less with one welding operator.

-These advanced welding processes are available in systems with remote control technologies, so welding operators can maximize productivity with the faster advanced processes while also taking advantage of the ability to change processes and parameters at the weld joint with the push of a button.
+These advanced welding processes are available in systems with remote control technologies.
+Welding operators can maximize productivity with a faster process and the ability to change processes and parameters at the weld joint with the push of a button.

 Addressing the challenges